saladbowl77/staticmap/README.md

-# Static Map
+# Static Map 2

+Static Map 2 is the Static Map fork by Saladbowl.
+It's compatible with Static Map.
-A small, python-based library for creating map images with lines and markers.
+Static Map is A small, python-based library for creating map images with lines and markers.

 ## Example
 ```python